gregcmartin/automation_station/README.md

 - PostgreSQL password should be changed in production
 - Redis password should be changed in production
 - All sensitive data is configured through environment variables
+- Skyvern MCP server should be properly secured in production